-During this time, consider contacting colleagues to thank them for responding, and to remind other colleagues about the deadline for completion, as well as the incentives for responding (See section 4.3.1).
+During this time, consider contacting colleagues to thank them for responding, and to remind other colleagues about the deadline for completion, as well as the incentives for responding.
 Include the link to the survey if you are surveying online.

 If, after the two-week survey period, you feel that your response rates are too low to be representative, re-publicise the survey, as a low response rate can give rise to sampling bias.